 - 1. For each set of equipotential lines, sketch the electric field lines on the same plot. - 2.
 At which points are the equipotential lines closest together?
 Farthest apart?
-What does this imply about the value of the electric field at these points

-3. Discuss the symmetry of the equipotential lines and compare with the symmetry of the conductors.
+What does this imply about the value of the electric field at these points - 3.
+Calculate approximate values of the electric field at the places where it is strongest / weakest. - 4.
+Discuss the symmetry of the equipotential lines and compare with the symmetry of the conductors.
 Why do the equipotential lines near the electrodes tend to follow the shape of the electrodes?